How Do I Establish Paternity And/Or Child Support When The Other Parent Is In Another State Or Country?

-Where do I begin?
+Where Do I Begin?

 The Family Support Division will contact you.
 We will send you a questionnaire to fill out and set up an interview.
 At the interview, you will review and sign legal documents.
 The papers are then filed with the Family Court, where a case number and Judge will be assigned.
-After the case is filed, it will be forwarded to the other state or country.
+After the case is filed, it will be forwarded to the appropriate state or country.

 Once the other state locates the absent parent and follows the procedure required in its courts, then support, and possibly paternity, will be ordered.
 If paternity needs to be established, it is necessary to obtain DNA samples from the child and the parents in their respective locations, As in paternity cases, support orders are entered if the test results are positive.
 Court ordered payments are made in the other state and the responsible agency will forward them to Michigan.
 Payments are then disbursed to the payee of support for the children.
-However, if you are receiving Family Independence Payments (FIP), then the payments will be forwarded to the State of Michigan.